‘What madness looks like’: Russia intensifies Bakhmut attack

 “The Russian army is reducing Ukrainian cities to rubble using all kinds of weapons in their scorched-earth tactics,” Kyrylenko said in televised remarks.
 “Russia is waging a war without rules, resulting in civilian deaths and suffering.”

-Wounded soldiers arrive around the clock for emergency treatment at a Ukrainian medical stabilization center located near the front line around Bakhmut.
-Medics at the center for combat casualties fought for 30 minutes Monday to save a soldier, but his injuries were too severe.
+Wounded soldiers arrive around the clock for emergency treatment at a Ukrainian medical stabilization center near the front line around Bakhmut.
+Medics fought for 30 minutes Monday to save a soldier, but his injuries were too severe.

-Another soldier had a head injury after a fragment pierced his helmet.
-Medics quickly got his condition stable enough to transfer him to a military hospital for further treatment.
+Another soldier suffered a head injury after a fragment pierced his helmet.
+Medics quickly stabilized him enough to transfer him to a military hospital.

 “We fight to the end to save a life,” Kostnyantyn Vasylkevich, a surgeon and the center’s coordinator, told The Associated Press.
 “Of course, it hurts when it is not possible to save them.”